 Traditional gait training techniques like aquatic therapy and the use of weight-bearing equipment relieve joint pressure and help you stay balanced, but they still require you to make walking movements on your own.

-In contrast, exoskeleton users can become too comfortable leaning forward and letting the technology do the rest.
-Instead of practicing walking motions, users can develop a dependence on the exoskeleton for mobility.
+In contrast, exoskeleton users may get accustomed to leaning forward and letting the technology do the rest.
+Instead of exerting the effort to practice walking motions, users can develop a dependence on the exoskeleton for mobility.

 Benefits of Exoskeletons for Paraplegia

-All you have to do is wear the exoskeleton over your clothes, which makes it a very low-risk way to regain mobility.
+In contrast, exoskeletons are designed to be worn over the clothes, which makes it a low-risk way to improve mobility.

 3. Reduces Muscle Atrophy

-Exoskeletons are allowing SCI patients who’ve been told that they’ll never walk again the ability to walk.
+An invaluable benefit of exoskeletons for paraplegia is restored hope.
+Exoskeletons provide SCI patients who’ve been told that they’ll never walk again the opportunity to walk.

 This not only enables them to become more independent but also so much more confident in their day-to-day lives.

-Due to many neurologic factors, the spinal cord can’t heal itself as easily as the rest of the body.
-This is why the recovery outlook for complete spinal cord injury patients has always been much lower than for those with incomplete injuries.
+Unfortunately, damage to the spinal cord can’t heal itself as easily as the rest of the body.
+This is why the recovery outlook for complete spinal cord injury patients is significantly lower than for those with incomplete injuries.

-Exoskeletons can help complete SCI patients recover more mobility than they ever thought possible.
-Instead of treating the injury, exoskeletons focus on promoting movement despite the injury.
+Exoskeletons can help complete SCI patients recover more mobility than they ever thought possible by compensating for limited mobility.